Congratulations graduates

 There will be a display of merchandise and flowers for sale before and after the ceremony.
 Guests can also order ahead of time to guarantee a desired colour or size.
 Orders will be ready for pick up at the ceremony.

 Guests are invited to join their graduates for photos and light snacks following the ceremony.
-The main reception area is the main cafeteria (Building 300), with other outdoor reception areas closer to the gymnasium.
+The main reception area is the Main Cafeteria (Building 300) and Quad, with other outdoor reception areas closer to the gymnasium.

-A shuttle van will be available between the gymnasium and the main cafeteria for individuals who have difficulties with stairs.
-Pick-up/drop off locations are on the south side of the gym and in Lot F at the upper cafeteria/Welcome Centre.
+Transportation will be available between the gymnasium and the main cafeteria for individuals who have difficulties with stairs.
+The traffic circle outside Building 300 will be for accessible parking and drop-off.
+Guests are encouraged to make the short drive to Building 300 to park closer for the reception if they would like.
+Pick-up/drop off locations are on the south side of the gym and in Lot F at the upper cafeteria/Welcome Centre (Building 300).

-The VIU Residence Hotel offers affordable short-term accommodation for visitors to the city of Nanaimo.
+The VIU Residence Hotel offers affordable short-term accommodation for summer visitors to the city of Nanaimo.

 Our hotel features a variety of room options to suit every need, including four-bedroom apartments, two- bedroom suites and single rooms.
 Enjoy spectacular views, free guest parking and campus amenities!
 We look forward to welcoming you during convocation.

-If you have mobility concerns and need additional support to participate in the ceremony, please contact us as soon as possible.
+If you or anyone in your family have mobility or accessibility concerns and need additional support to participate in the ceremony, please contact us as soon as possible.

 Accessibility Services Office: 250.740.6446 | AccessibilityServices@viu.ca